 Obviously, the best way to prevent a dental malpractice claim would be to avoid giving your patients any reason to file one against you.
 Here are some helpful tips:

-- Investigate.
-Ask about your patient’s medical history, allergies and other pertinent information that may have a bearing on which procedure you suggest or the medicine you prescribe.
+Ask about your patient’s medical history, allergies, and other pertinent information that may have a bearing on which procedure you suggest or the medicine you prescribe.

-- Ask your patients if they have questions and ask them probing questions to make sure they understand what you just discussed with them.
+If your patients have questions and ask them probing questions to make sure they understand what you just discussed with them.
 Not all patients are the same.
 Some will ask you a thousand questions, but some would be too shy.

 You can never be too careful (and diligent) when you’re dealing with a patient’s life.
 A dismissed case can still cost you $2000 and judgments can go all the way up to hundreds of thousands (and even millions as in the case previously mentioned).
 If you don’t already have a Dental Malpractice Insurance, it would be wise to look into it.
 Also known as the Professional Liability Insurance or the Errors and Omissions Insurance, it protects you and your business from potentially huge financial losses.
 Aside from helping you find a malpractice lawyer, the coverage includes paying for lawsuit-related expenses such as court fees, defense/lawyer fees, settlement, and judgments.